Chunking Psychology Definition

 One of the best ways to learn phone numbers is to divide them into chunks.
 For the number 3124459900, you might separate the numbers into chunks with dashes, which is the format used for phone numbers: 312-445-9900.
 Similarly, it may help to divide the word into smaller words or syllables to learn how to spell a word longer than seven letters.
 For example, you might divide the word patternmaking into pat-tern-making.

 Large groups of text are chunked in the same way.
-For example, people may read large paragraphs more quickly if they separate them into smaller sections, and individuals can absorb shorter lines of text better than larger ones.
+For example, people may read large paragraphs more quickly if they separate them into smaller sections or chunks, and individuals can absorb shorter lines of text better than larger ones.
 According to psychologist George A. Miller, humans can only remember seven pieces of information simultaneously.
 Therefore, you can use chunking when recalling more than seven details.

 Chunking in learning